LaithAlfa/4382Final/README.md

-# 4382 Final Project - "Stocks and Socks"
+# 4382 Final Project - "Stocks N' Socks"

 ## Final Project Rubric

-__Upload your Final Project Report on WTClass by 11:59 PM on Monday, 12/10.
+[X] __Upload your Final Project Report on WTClass by 11:59 PM on Monday, 12/10.
 You should also submit a paper copy of your report (can be slid under my door CC 208D).__

 Your instructor will use this rubric to evaluate your group’s final report.
 The Final Report should be 8-12 full pages of written text (and screenshots, graphs, etc.), single-spaced, size 12 Times New Roman font, with 1 inch margins.